For more detailed information on Pickleball, please contact:

 Intro to Pickleball Classes

-The Quincy Park District will be holding Intro to Pickleball classes on April 9th, May 14th and July 9th.
-The classes in April and May will be from 9-10am and 5:30-6:30pm.
-The classes in July will be from 8-9am and 5:30-6:30pm.
+The Quincy Park District will be holding Intro to Pickleball classes on April 1st, May 6th, June 3rd, July 1st and August 5th.
+Classes will be from 5:30-7pm.
 All classes will be held at the Berrian Pickleball courts.
 These classes will be taught by local pickleball experts and are for adults ages 18+.
-These classes are free, but please register using this link Catalog – Quincy Park District (rec1.com)
+These classes are $5 per person

 Improver Pickleball Classes

-This year we are also excited to announce we will offer Improver Pickleball lessons.
 These lessons are for players that understand the basics of pickleball and are looking to improve their game.
-These classes will be held on June 11th and August 13th.
-The classes on June 11th will be from 9-10am and 5:30-6:30pm at the Berrian Pickleball courts.
-The classes on August 13th will be from 8-9am and 5:30-6:30pm at the Berrian Pickleball courts.
+These classes will be held on April 1st, May 6th, July 1st and August 5th.
+The classes will be from 5:30-7pm at the Berrian Pickleball courts.
 These classes will be taught by local pickleball experts and are for adults ages 18+.
-These classes are free, but please register using this link Catalog – Quincy Park District (rec1.com)
+These classes are $5 per person

 What is Pickleball?